 We just need to select the result column from the other table, and it will fetch the details for us.
 If you are finding it difficult to understand with this theoretical explanation, don’t worry because, in the below, we will give you practical examples in detail.

 To demonstrate the RELATED DAX function in Power BI, we have prepared below two data tables in excel worksheet.

 Below are examples of the RELATED function in Power BI.
 You can download the workbook to use the same file as we used in this example.

-- Above we have two tables “Product Table” and “Price Table”.
-In “Product Table” we have product name and units sold details with the “Sales Rep” name for each product.
+- Above we have two tables “Product Table” and “Price Table.”
+In “Product Table,” we have the product name and units sold details with the “Sales Rep” name for each product.